 We are offering 9,166,667 shares of our common stock.
 This is our initial public offering and no public market currently exists for our common stock.
-We expect that the initial public offering price be \$6.00 per share. wil Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "AGRX."
+The initial public offering price is \$6.00 per share.

+Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "AGRX."